 Wyck Beck Road, Patchway, City of Bristol, BS10 7TE

-Situated Patchway on the northern outskirts of Bristol, Beaufort Park offers a range of new homes and an exciting opportunity to be part of a brand new community with exceptional facilities.
+Situated in Patchway on the northern outskirts of Bristol, Beaufort Park offers a range of three and four-bedroom new homes with exceptional facilities and ideal transport links.

 Patchway offers easy access to both Bristol City Centre and the M5, ideal whether you're working nearby in the city or commuting across the South West.
 When not travelling, you'll have a huge range of purpose-built amenities right on your doorstep - the development will include a community hub offering shops and a youth centre; a new primary school and nursery, outdoor sports facilities, allotments and nature trails.
-Perhaps most excitingly, this will also be the site of the new Henbury Train Station, which will connect the key areas of Bristol.
+This will also be the site of the highly-anticipated new Henbury Train Station, which will connect the key areas of Bristol.

-With the added benefit of Cribbs Causeway shopping centre just a stone's throw away, and scenic nature on your doorstep, this is a unique opportunity that you won't want to miss out on.
+With the added benefit of Cribbs Causeway shopping centre just a stone's throw away, and scenic nature on your doorstep, Beaufort Park provides you with that sought-after life balance.

 Opening hours